 A lot of factors go into selling your house.
 The potential buyers will have a lot of questions about the neighborhood, maintenance over the years, and many other things.
 However, nothing compares to the first impression the prospective home buyer will get before even entering the house.

 Have you ever passed by a house and admired how astonishing it looked?
 How your home appears on the outside is called the curb appeal.
 It can determine the buyer’s attitude during the entire house showing period.
 Most of the time, sellers will decorate and remodel the inside of their homes with hopes to wow the buyer as soon as they walk in the door, but fail to realize that the first impression comes from the outside.
-Add just the right colors to the exterior of your home to enhance the curb appeal.
+Get the oakland painters to add just the right colors to the exterior of your home to enhance the curb appeal.
 Here are some exterior paint colors sure to make your buyers fall in love at first sight.

 - Off White or White with Grey and Blue